Finland to raise taxes on the wealthy to cover refugee costs

 The EU migrant crisis proposes a political as well as a financial challenge for the coalition, whose foreign minister, Timo Soini, heads the Eurosceptic party, The Finns, which campaigned for tighter controls on immigration.

-Finance Minister Alexander Stubb said the highest bracket of capital gains tax would be raised by 1 percentage point while people earning more than 72,300 euros (52,406 pounds) would be required to pay a so-called solidarity tax for two years, lowering the threshold from 90,000 euros.
+Finance Minister Alexander Stubb said the highest bracket of capital gains tax would be raised by 1 percentage point while people earning more than 72,300 euros ($81,000) would be required to pay a so-called solidarity tax for two years, lowering the threshold from 90,000 euros.

 "These will help to cover higher immigration costs which we estimate to be about 114 million euros this year," Stubb told a news conference.